gedhean/gue/README.md

   "componentRoot":"./front-end/src/components",
   "unitRoot":"./front-end/test",
   "componentSource":"./myTemplates/myVueTemplate.vue",
-  "unitSource":"./myTemplates/myTestTemplate.js"
+  "unitSource":"./myTemplates/myTestTemplate.js",
+  "unitPostfix": "spec"
 }
 ```
 Now if you run gue to create a `clock` component in your project, it'll generate it in `./front-end/src/components/clock.vue`.
 If you run following command in the same project:
 ```
 gue title ./header